telerik/xamarin-forms-docs/styling-and-appearance/xamarin-forms-theming/create-custom-theme.md

 5. Customize those color values with the ones you prefer
 6. In App.xaml replace BlueResources item with your newly created one.

 See the comment in the following example.
-Notice MyTheme has replace BlueResources in the MergedDictionaries list.
+Notice `portable:MyTheme` has replaced `telerikCommon:BlueResources` in the MergedDictionaries list.

 ```xml
 <Application xmlns="http://xamarin.com/schemas/2014/forms"